SwapnilChoudhary/Javascript-Basics/README.md

 Classes: Classes are blueprints of an Object.
 A class can have many Objects because the class is a template while Objects are instances of the class or the concrete implementation.
 Before we move further into implementation, we should know unlike other Object Oriented languages there are no classes in JavaScript we have only Object.
 To be more precise, JavaScript is a prototype-based Object Oriented Language, which means it doesn’t have classes, rather it defines behaviors using a constructor function and then reuses it using the prototype.

+Abstraction: Abstraction means displaying only essential information and hiding the details.
+Data abstraction refers to providing only essential information about the data to the outside world, hiding the background details or implementation.

+Encapsulation: The process of wrapping properties and functions within a single unit is known as encapsulation.